The Association for Play Therapy MD/DC Branch

 The MD/DC APT Branch has been in existence since 1994, connecting new and established play therapists from a wide array of mental health disciplines with high-quality training and a community of practitioners and researchers dedicated to improving the lives of children and their families through play therapy.

-The Association for Play Therapy MD/DC Branch Board is comprised of the following positions and Board Members...
+The Association for Play Therapy MD/DC Branch is comprised of the wonderful members and the following Directors and Officers:

 Interested in learning more or joining the board?